 Restaurants Drive The Economy

 The National Restaurant Association (NRA) estimates that on a typical day in America, 133 million individuals will patronize a restaurant of some description, generating approximately $1.5 billion in sales.
-As a result, food and drink sales have increased from $42.8 billion in 1970 to $379 billion in 2000 and are projected to reach $558.3 billion in 2008 – that’s 4% of the US Gross Domestic Product.
-Overall, the economic impact of the restaurant industry is expected to exceed $1.5 trillion in 2008.
+As a result, food and drink sales have increased from $42.8 billion in 1970 to $379 billion in 2000 and reached $558.3 billion in 2008 -- 4% of the US Gross Domestic Product.
+Overall, the economic impact of the restaurant industry exceeded $1.5 trillion in 2008.

 To put the industry in a more personal light, the NRA estimates that over 70% of the country’s eating and drinking establishments are single-unit, independent, largely “Mom ‘n Pop” operations.
 These small businesses have a large impact.